SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 In this step the user needs to provide the path to the mongo db log file configured as part of above steps.
 Typically the logs are located at the location: `/var/log/mongodb/mongodb.log`.

-Any additional custom tags can be added in this step.
-These tags will be tagged along with the data ingested.
+You can add any custom fields which you want to tag along with the data ingested in sumo.

 Click on the **Download YAML File** button to get the yaml file.